raifef/2026-NVIDIA/Raifef/PRD.md

 **Raife Foulkes:** Quality Assurance PIC

 ### Unit Testing Strategy
+* **Framework:** pytest (plus optional hypothesis property tests).
 * **AI Hallucination Guardrails:**
-* We will ensure all generated results pass low-cost tests, e.g. all bitstrings of length N, data types consistent and values within reasonable bounds
+* We will ensure all generated results pass low-cost tests, all bitstrings of length N, data types consistent and values within reasonable bounds (energy is deterministic for identical bitstring input, energy is invariant under: global flip, reversal, staggering transform, for N < 8, brute force enumeration matches energy results and known minima)

 ### Core Correctness Checks
 * **Check 1 (Symmetry):**
     * LABS sequence $S$ and its negation $-S$, bitstring reversal and staggering negatives ($00000 -> 01010$) must have identical energies.
 We will sample a number of used bitstrings and verify that the energies of all strings within this verification sample which share one of these symmetries are identical.
 * **Check 2 (Brute Force):**
     * For small N, solutions can be directly verified against a brute force algorithm, and for very small N both can be verified against hand calculations.
-We verify for al N < 8 against a brute force algorithm to ensure correctness.
+We verify for all N < 8 against a brute force algorithm to ensure correctness.
 * **Check 3 (GPU vs CPU Equivalence):**
-* Results are expected to be identical whether they are run on the GPU or CPU, this will allow us to fiund errors when porting over to GPU accelerated workflow.
+* Results are expected to be identical whether they are run on the GPU or CPU, this will allow us to find errors when porting over to GPU accelerated workflow.
+We will test whether GPU and CPU energy evaluators match exactly for a fixed set of random bitstrings.
 ---

 ## 5. Execution Strategy & Success Metrics